-As part of our continued Health and Wellbeing offer to staff, we are looking to recruit a substantive OH Consultant.
-This is a full-time 10 PA appointment (or part-time) for a Consultant Occupational Physician who will work alongside our existing Consultant Occupational Physicians to provide clinical support, expertise and take the lead in key areas of our multi-disciplinary service to provide high standards of care.
-The post will support the service's portfolio of work and continue to raise the profile of the Occupational Health Service throughout the Trust and partner organisations
+This is a full-time 10 PA appointment (or part-time) for a Consultant Occupational Physician.
+To provide clinical support, expertise and take the lead in key areas multi-disciplinary service to provide high standards of care.
+The post will support the service's portfolio of work and continue to raise the profile of the Occupational Health Service throughout the Trust and partner organisations.